 An emergency kit for anyone going through a breakup, from comically tragic essays on heartbreak, to an incredible This American life on breakups, and how they turn you into a walking cliche of feelings.
 By Karley Sciortino.

-I’ve recently been working my way through this This American Life archives.
-It’s amazing—20 years of the show and it’s difficult to find a bad episode.
-Anyway, today, in the depths of my New Years Day hangover, I came across an episode about breakups.
-Listening to people talk about heartbreak led me to think about my own breakups and how I’ve dealt with them, and I ended up going back and reading an essay I wrote for Vogue a couple years ago, when I was in the midst of a meltdown after being dumped.
+I’ve recently been working my way through this This American Life archives—20 years of the show and it’s difficult to find a bad episode.
+Today, in my mid-holiday slob state, I came across an episode about breakups.
+Listening to people talk about heartbreak led me to think about my own breakups and how I’ve dealt with them, and I ended up going back and reading an essay I wrote for Vogue a handful of years ago, when I was in the midst of a meltdown after being dumped.
 Wow.
 All I could think was, “I’m so glad I’m not going through that right now.”

 Breakups are universal—everyone goes through one at some point—but knowing that doesn’t make it any easier.
 Since I’m currently not going through a breakup, and am somewhat clearheaded, I thought I’d make this emergency breakup kit for anyone who’s beginning 2017 in lost-love-induced agony.
 Hopefully this will help you through the inevitable darkness :)